 All seemed bleak but through some stroke of luck, she was advised by her primary school teachers to apply for The Jomo Kenyatta Foundation’s scholarship.
 She was among those who were successful.
-She is now in Form Two and going on well with her studies.
+She is now in Form Four and going on well with her studies.
 Her mother passed on shortly after Auma got the scholarship.

 Nothing, it seems, will stop Auma from realizing her lifelong dream, if the determination and hard work at school is anything to go by.